Economic history of pre-unitarian Italy: Papal States

 The Departure of Charles III of Bourbon for Spain, as seen from the sea by Antonio Joli.

-During the mid-eighteenth century, a series of Enlightenment-style reforms were enacted in the South through the reforming efforts of Charles III of Spain, the first king of the Bourbon dynasty in Naples, and court figures such as Secretaries of State Manuel de Benavides y Aragòn, Josè Joaquìn de Montealegre and Bernardo Tanucci and the economists Antonio Serra, Antonio Genovesi, and Ferdinando Galliani; in addition to the jurists Pietro Giannone, Gaetano Filangieri, Giuseppe Maria Galanti, Giuseppe Palmieri, Domenico Grimaldi, and Merchiorre Delfico; and later with the president of the council of ministers Luigi De Medici during the reign of Ferdinand I. These reforms were intended on the one hand to modernize the socio-economic structure of the South by limiting baronial and Church power and on the other to stimulate crafts and enterprise through the opening of new facilities.
+During the mid-eighteenth century, a series of Enlightenment-style reforms were enacted in the South through the reforming efforts of Charles III of Spain, the first king of the Bourbon dynasty in Naples, and court figures such as Secretaries of State Manuel de Benavides y Aragón, Josè Joaquìn de Montealegre and Bernardo Tanucci and the economists Antonio Serra, Antonio Genovesi, and Ferdinando Galliani; in addition to the jurists Pietro Giannone, Gaetano Filangieri, Giuseppe Maria Galanti, Giuseppe Palmieri, Domenico Grimaldi, and Merchiorre Delfico; and later with the president of the council of ministers Luigi De Medici during the reign of Ferdinand I. These reforms were intended on the one hand to modernize the socio-economic structure of the South by limiting baronial and Church power and on the other to stimulate crafts and enterprise through the opening of new facilities.
 These laws created a juncture of discontinuity with the past, but did not lead to the abolition of feudalism, a serious problem in the South of Italy.